A Nonlinear Variant of Ball's Inequality: Gaussian Lemmas

 \section{Gaussian Lemmas}

 This section is, for the most part, dedicated to establishing the properties we require of our gaussians $G_{x,\tau,j}$ and $g_{x,\tau,j}$ in order to prove Proposition \ref{timestep}, which, as we have shown in Section \ref{schemsection}, implies Theorem \ref{NBall1}.
-We need to quantify how these gaussians behave under small perturbations in a number of variables, and for this purpose we shall first need to prove various bounds on norms the underlying gaussian input-valued functions $\txtbf{a}_\tau$ and $\txtbf{A}_\tau$.
+We need to quantify how these gaussians behave under small perturbations in a number of variables, and for this purpose we shall first need to prove various bounds on the norms of the underlying gaussian input-valued function $\txtbf{A}_\tau$.